TheSeaweedMonster/SeraphAsm/README.md

 # Pros/Cons

 SeraphAsm uses a hard-coded lookup table for identifying opcodes, which gets initialized<br>
-in the constructor for the "Assembler" class.<br>
+once in every new instance of an "Assembler" class.<br>

 This is surely faster than parsing all of the opcodes/information<br>
 from a separate file.
 It also means we don't need to deal with<br>